The Gamma Function via Interpolation: Reformulation

-\end{enumerate} \begin{remark} Typically we choose the points $z_k$ to be positive integers.
-But we can relax this constraint, provided we are willing to precompute several values $\Gamma(z_k)$ to high precision.
-Thus it is possible to fit $\Gamma(z)$ at a finite collection of arbitray points in the half plane $\Re(z+r)>0$. \end{remark}
+\end{enumerate} \begin{remark} Typically we choose the points to be positive integers.
+But we can relax this constraint, provided we are willing to precompute several values $\Gamma(z_j)$ in the complex plane, to a suitably high precision.
+We can also over-sample, and construct a least-squares fit for the coefficients. \end{remark}

+\begin{remark} In the numerical demonstrations below, the relative error is constructed using high precision, to illustrate convergence beyond $N=6$.
+The nearly-Cauchy matrix $C$ is ill-conditioned, and we observe a loss of one or two decimals of accuracy using double precision when $N=6$. \end{remark}

 We now examine the error in the approximation. \begin{theorem} Let $\Gamma_N(z;r)$ be given as in \eqref{eqn:F_N}.
-Then for $\Re(z)>0$, the relative error satisfies
+Then in the half-disk $\Re(z)>0$, $|z| \leq \max\{|z_j|\}$, the relative error satisfies

 where